GeauxWeisbeck4/andrews-logseq-graph/pages/3 Variables and Statements.md

 			  | String | "Hello, world!" | char * |
 				- C makes an effort to convert auto. between most numeric types when you ask it to
 				- Uninitialized variables have indeterminate value - if they are not, they must assume it can be some nonsense number
-			- For our example code, we are going to use the `printf()` function to print out
+			- For our example code, we are going to use the `printf()` function to print out our variables -> it does this by searching for a variety of special sequences starting with (%) percentage sign:
+				- %d -> Looks to the next parameter that was passed and prints integer
+				- %f -> Prints a float
+				-